MylesWritesCode/snake/README.md

 ## Branches

-- `master` should be the JS implementation, where Rust and WASM is only used for game logic.
+- `main` should be the JS implementation, where Rust and WASM is only used for game logic.
 Render logic + game state will be kept on the JS side.
 - `with-mostly-rust` is the Rust implementation, where I use mostly Rust for both the game logic and the rendering implementation.